 The SHAPESHIFTER module includes a fully analog wave folding circuit.
-This circuit is the same that is used on the intellijel μ Fold II module.
+This circuit is based on the one used in the intellijel μ Fold II module.
 Its input comes from the FOLD jack on the bottom row of the front panel.
 This jack is normalled to the OUT 1 jack meaning that when there is no cable plugged into the FOLD jack, the signal at OUT 1 is fed into the wave folder's input.
 Inserting a cable into the FOLD jack will break this normalized connection and the wave folder input will be taken from whatever is connected to the cable.
 This allows an external signal to be acted on by the wave folder.